-Melbourne is home to some of the best Falafel joints around, there are plenty of options to convert that one friend of yours that isn’t a fan.
-And if they’re still resistant, why not reel off these fun fala-facts: they’re delicious, low in calories, high in fibre, rich in protein and you can mix and match them with all kinds of dips, breads and salads.
+Melbourne is home to some of the best falafel joints around, there are plenty of options to convert that one friend of yours that isn’t a fan.
+But if they’re still resistant, why not reel off these fun fala-facts: they’re delicious, low in calories, high in fibre, rich in protein and you can mix and match them with all kinds of dips, breads and salads.
 Check out our picks for where to find the best falafel in Melbourne.

 The Falafel Man